GeoscienceAustralia/AusPIX_DGGS/README.md

 # AusPIX_DGGS
 The AusPIX DGGS is an Australian Government implimentation of the rHealpix DGGS model.

-Included here is the rHealPIX "engine" and a series of scripts that use it for a variety of uses.
+Included in this repository is the rHealPIX "engine" and a series of scripts that use it for a variety of uses.

+Grid layout:

 ![rhealpix](https://user-images.githubusercontent.com/23160509/53066271-23aa4680-3523-11e9-8e6c-2f042f9befbf.png)